rambasnet/NodeJS/README.md

 ## Copyright and License

-&copy; Ram B. Basnet and T. Doleck.
+&copy; Ram B. Basnet.
 Permission is granted to copy, distribute and/or modify this document under the terms of the MIT License.
 See LICENSE file for details.

 Please feel free to use the notebooks anyway you find it useful.